JoyLin6/golf-apps/README.md

 # golf-app

-This is my angular.js and phonegap sample code
+This is my angular.js , javascript, node.js, mongo and phonegap sample code